 Start from 2 µg of peptides (as quantified by the preliminary injection).
 Dilute the digest solution 4-fold in wash 2 SCX and proceed as described above (in section “SCX purification”).
 Elute the peptide mixture with 7 µL of eluate solution (500 mM ammonium acetate (AA) and 20% of ACN) slowly using a lower spin speed (5 µL/min flow rate).

-Acidify the SCX eluate with 150 µL of 0.1% of trifluoroacetic acid (TFA) aiming at achieving a pH lower than 3 and a concentration of organic solvent below 5%.
+Acidify the SCX eluate with 150 µL of 0.1% of trifluoroacetic acid (TFA) in order to achieve a pH lower than 3 and a concentration of organic solvent below 5%.

 Condition the C18 StageTip with 50 µL of solution A and centrifuge at 400 x g for 2 minutes.
 Equilibrate C18 StageTip with 50 µL of solution B and centrifuge at 400 x g for 2 minutes.